Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 You never know.
 Maybe he just needs to find the right therapist.

 I hope so.
-I had a therapist once who told me to that I should meditate, because in silence and nothingness is where the good stuff is.
+I had a therapist once who told me that I should meditate, because in silence and nothingness is where the good stuff is.
 Not in my experience.
 I sit and meditate and … it’s like, I’m always trying to “love the mystery.”
 So far in my life I don’t love the mystery at all.
 I don’t want it to be a mystery.
 I want answers.

 So you gave up meditating?